standardrhyme/mp1/README.md

 Clone the following git repository with `git clone https://github.com/standardrhyme/mp1`.

 ### Step 2: Initialize Gossip Protocol
 Change the current directory into the recently cloned `mp1` folder.
 Start the Gossip protocol with `go run mp1`.

 ##### If an error of the following form (plot.go:7:2: cannot find package "github.com/go-echarts/go-echarts/v2/charts" in any of: /usr/local/Cellar/go/1.17/...) is triggered, run `export GO111MODULE=on`.

+##### If an error of the following form (cannot find package "mp1") is triggered, start the gossip protocol with `go run .`

 ### Step 3: Interact with Command Line
 A) Enter the Integer Code corresponding to the type of Gossip protocol you wish to implement, and press `ENTER`.